Master of Science in Architecture

 PROGRAM DESCRIPTION

-The Master of Science in Architecture, formerly known as Master of Architecture II, is a post-professional degree program launched in 2009 to extend the vision and intellectual rigor of the undergraduate program and allow a further development of the school’s preeminent position in the education of architects.
-It is open to applicants with a first professional degree in architecture (Bachelor of Architecture or Master of Architecture I) from a program accredited by the NAAB or equivalent accrediting agency in another country.
+The Master of Science in Architecture (M.S.Arch.), formerly known as Master of Architecture II, is the School’s post-professional degree program.
+Launched in 2009, The Cooper Union’s M.S.Arch. program extends the vision and intellectual rigor of the School’s undergraduate program and advances its preeminent role in the education of architects.
+The program is open to applicants with a professional degree in architecture (Bachelor of Architecture or Master of Architecture I) from a NAAB-accredited program or an equivalent accrediting agency abroad.

-In addition to the curriculum of Advanced Design Studio work that culminates in a Thesis project, advanced level seminars and workshops offer an intensive one-year immersion in the criticism, history, and theory of architecture.
-Emphasis is placed on approaches to architectural analysis and history, the role and contemporary relevance of theory, and the relations between theory and design.
-Seminars will offer students preparation for careers in journalism, teaching, and eventual doctoral studies, with a broad understanding of the cultural conditions of architectural production and a concentration on excellence in writing.
-Analysis studios provide a deep insight into the formal and programmatic diversity of historical and contemporary architecture, the process of design, and potential avenues for new approaches towards theory and practice.
-A required emphasis in Urbanism or Technologies of Representation allows for deeper investigation into specific areas of historical or contemporary architectural theory.
+In addition, graduate-level seminars and workshops offer an intensive one-year immersion in the criticism, history, and theory of architecture and urbanism.
+Emphasis is placed on approaches to architectural analysis and history, the role and contemporary relevance of theory, and the social/political relations between theory and design.
+Seminars prepare students for careers in teaching by providing a broad understanding of the cultural conditions of architectural production and concentrating on excellence in writing and developing pedagogy.
+Analysis studios offer deep insight into the formal and programmatic diversity of historical and contemporary architecture, the process of design, and potential avenues for new approaches to theory and practice.
+An emphasis on technologies of representation allows for deeper investigations into specific areas of historical or contemporary architectural theory and ever-evolving developments in fabrication and computation.

-Faculty directly engaged with the Master of Science in Architecture program in studios and seminars include Diana Agrest, Anthony Vidler, Michael Young, Lydia Kallipoliti, Nora Akawi, Tamar Zinguer, Lauren Kogod, and Guido Zuliani among others.
+Faculty directly engaged with the Master of Science in Architecture program in studios and seminars include Diana Agrest, Benjamin Aranda, Nora Akawi, Lauren Kogod, Michael Young, and Guido Zuliani among others.

 Theory, History, and Criticism of Architecture